|Degrees:||PhD (University of Alberta)|

 Books and Book Chapters

-The Social Lives of Statues In Albanese, Patrizia (Ed), Reading Sociology.
-Oxford University Press: forthcoming.
+The Social Lives of Statues (2017).
+In Albanese, P, L. Tepperman and E. Alexander (Eds), Reading Sociology 3rd edition.
+Oxford University Press.

 Davidson, Tonya, Ondine Park and Rob Shields (Eds), Ecologies of Affect: Placing Nostalgia, Desire and Hope (2011), Waterloo: Wilfrid Laurier University Press.